 Dr. Li presently serves as Core Director and Dr. Zhang as Core Co-Director for the deconvolution microscope.
 As such, they keep records of microscope use and bulb life, perform minor repairs and adjustments, mediate communications to technical support regarding user questions and concerns, update software as necessary, and train new incoming investigators.
 In addition, they certify that the microscope is properly cleaned and covered after each use.

-Location: 1st floor of The Gayle and Tom Benson Cancer Center, Room 1N501.
+1st floor of The Gayle and Tom Benson Cancer Center

 Hours of Operation: 8:30 AM to 5:00 PM, Monday through Friday.